 2. Clean or change your Furnace/Air Conditioner filters

 If you live in a flat, maybe an air conditioner is all you need for Winter warming.
 In that case, it is important to thoroughly clean the filters before the season.
-Not only it will operate more efficiently, but it will smell nicely as well.
+Not only it will operate more efficiently, but it will smell nice as well.
 To do so, just detach the outer hood and remove the filters.
-Usually no special instruments are needed.
+Usually, no special instruments are needed.
 Clean them with water only.
 To get rid of the smell, spray some degreasing agent like Medix on the pipes just behind the filters and let the conditioner run for 15 minutes on cold settings.
 Wait for it to dry, attach the filters and you are done.

 If you have a furnace in your home, make sure to change and clean the air filters every month.
 Dirty filters will reduce the efficiency and demand more energy.
 You can think of switching to a permanent filter or a HEPA filter.
 Consider ordering a professional tune up before the season starts, so you can remove any unexpected issue your furnace might have.